Skip to main content

 caution

-• When running garbage collection, images with multi-architecture manifests may be deleted, so please be careful when deleting them.
+• When running garbage collection, images with multi-architecture manifests may be deleted.
+Proceed with caution.

-• After garbage collection is completed, tags cannot be restored to the state they were in before garbage collection was run.
+• Once garbage collection is completed, tags cannot be restored to their state prior to execution.

-1. Go to Container Pack > Container Registry in the KakaoCloud Console.
+1. Go to the KakaoCloud Console > Container Pack > Container Registry menu.

-2. in the Management menu, click the [Garbage collection] button.
+2. In the Manage menu, click the [Garbage collection] button.

 info

-• Outbound traffic usage information on the monitoring screen may differ slightly from the actual billed usage.
+• Traffic usage shown in the monitoring interface may differ slightly from actual billable usage.

-• For storage usage, it takes approximately 30 minutes for actual usage to be collected and reflected.
+• For storage usage, it may take about 30 minutes for collected data to be reflected.